Higher-order propagation of chaos in $L^2$ for interacting diffusions: Introduction

 \subsubsection{Organization of the argument}

-In Section~\ref{s.algebra}, we give all of the algebraic results of the cluster expansion and perturbation theory as well as the qualitative properties of the perturbative approximations.
+In Section~\ref{s.algebra}, we give all of the algebraic results of the cluster expansion and perturbation theory.
 In Subsection~\ref{ss.cluster-expansion}, we introduce the cluster expansion and the hierarchy of equations solved by the terms of the cluster expansion.
 In Subsection~\ref{ss.cluster-perturbative}, we perturbatively expand the terms of the cluster expansion and introduce the hierarchy of equations solved by these perturbative approximations.
 We then use the perturbative expansion of the terms of the cluster expansion to construct a perturbative expansion of the marginal densities.
 We then note the equations solved by the terms of the perturbative expansion of the marginal densities.
-In Subsection~\ref{ss.basic-properties}, we supply a proof of Proposition~\ref{prop.g-ij-intro} as well as noting an additional important marginalization property of the functions $g^i_j$.
+In Subsection~\ref{ss.basic-properties}, we supply a proof of Proposition~\ref{prop.g-ij-intro}.
 Theorem~\ref{thm.f-ij-existence-intro} is a direct consequence of the results of Section~\ref{s.algebra}, as will be made clear.
-Many of the proofs of the propositions stated in Section~\ref{s.algebra} will be deferred to Section~\ref{s.algebraic-proofs}, as they laborious, elementary, and unenlightening.
+Many of the proofs of the propositions stated in Section~\ref{s.algebra} will be deferred to Section~\ref{s.algebraic-proofs}, as they elementary and unenlightening.